yashahuja31/nimbus-ai/README.md

 - **Frontend.** Next.js 14 (App Router) + TypeScript + Tailwind + Clerk,
   with a signature animated pipeline visualization on the landing page, plan-approval cards with a Terraform preview, a dashboard, and an execution history page — all wired to the real API.
+Also: a `⌘K` command palette, a toast notification system used consistently across every action, live polling so an executing plan's status updates without a manual refresh, a full multi-account page (connect/list/ remove), and route-level + root-level error boundaries with a real fallback UI instead of a blank crash.
 - **Postgres models, Docker Compose, GitHub Actions CI** — all present and functional. `docker compose up --build` runs the whole stack.